payloadcms/payload/examples/genai/README.md

 This example uses Graph Databases.
 You can try a graph database instance for free with [Neo4j Aura](https://console.neo4j.io/).

+This example uses transformer services through [OpenAI](https://openai.com/blog/openai-api), you will need your own API key.

 ## Quick Start

 To spin up the project locally, follow these steps: